justingamble/nfl_rushing/README.md

 - A PostgreSQL database is used to store and query the player records.
 Databases are designed to handle large data sets.
 - When the user presses the filter button, or changes the sorting column, a "loading" icon is displayed.
-For larger datasets this provides immediate feedback to the user.
+For larger datasets this provides immediate feedback to the user, while the data is being loaded.
 For small datasets, like the sample 326 records, the loading icon disappears right away and is barely noticeable.

 ![LoadingIcon](assets/static/images/loading_icon.png)